 - The parking sensors have blind spots where obstacles cannot be detected.

-- Pay particular attention if there are people and animals near the car.
+- Be particularly aware of people and animals near the car.

 - The Park Assist system is not a substitute for the driver's attention and judgement.
 The driver is always responsible for ensuring the car is driven in a safe manner, at the appropriate speed, with an appropriate distance to other vehicles, and in accordance with current traffic rules and regulations.